john-b-edwards/similarityTool/README.md

 ```

-Check the documentation and the forthcoming FanGraphs article for how to use the other functions.
+Check the documentation, the forthcoming FanGraphs article, and below for how to use the other functions.

-**What does this tool do?**
+**What does each tool do?**

 *similarityToolBB.R | similarityToolOff.R*